wp-plugins/loginradius-for-wordpress/readme.txt

 * Option to automatically approves user's comments if they post with their social account
 * Eliminate spamming, no chance of spam comments!!
 * Enable Social Sharing widget on your WordPress site
-* Options to add social sharing widget on homepage, posts, feeds, content pages, etc.
+* Options to add social sharing widget on homepage, posts, feeds, content pages, etc
 * Users can share contents on over 90 social networks, can send contents in an email or can print!
 * Choose social sharing interface designs
-* Every time a user logs in, it fetches user profile data (basic data) and store in your WordPress database
+* Every time a user logs in, it fetches user profile data and store in your WordPress database
 * Get social avatar of your users and show the avatar in widget, comments and profile
 * You'll be the owner of these data and can export anytime from your database
-* Fetched data include Email addresses, name, date of birth, etc.
+* Fetched data include Email addresses and over 50 other types of data depending up on ID Providers
-* Twitter does not provider email addresses, so in case a user logs in with Twitter, a pop-up window will appear asking users to fill his/her email address and that can be verified. (not default setting, you have to configure as per our installation document)
+* Twitter does not provide email address, so in case a user logs in with Twitter, a pop-up window will appear asking users to fill his/her email address and that can be verified (not default setting, you have to configure as per our installation document)
 * A nice and clean user friendly WP admin U/I with tab structure with various options for social login, sharing and commenting
 * Manage everything from your WP admin
 * UI to manage Customize Social Login interface position - embed in or beside wp login/register form
+* Email verification for end user after successful login
 * API connection check feature for error notification
 * No programming skills required
 * Its simple, secure and reliable
+* User will get the password for traditional login system
 * REST API access and HTTPS support
-* Validate API key and secret
 * Enable API connection check
-* Compatible with Buddypress and bbPress
-* Highly reliable as it runs on Cloud Computing with failover server support
-* 24/7 community support, rich knowledge base, and active discussion forum
-* Available in 8 languages - English, French, Spanish, Russian, Italian, Chinese, Japanese and German
+* Available in 9 languages - English, French, Spanish, Russian, Italian, Chinese, Japanese, Brazillian and German

-= VIP Features (Paid) =
-* Multisite support enabled for domain-based and directory based
-* White label service
-* Full customization of login interface available with our subscription packages.
-* Get extended user profile data and user's social network data
-* Get online/offline access to a user's social profile to post on user's profile
-* VIP social icon themes and VIP login interface designs
-* Supports HTTPS enabled website
-* Developer sandbox
-* Add multiple admins to LoginRadius account
-* Get 24/7 email support
+* 24/7 quick and the best support available from our expert technical team
-* We also offer set-up service (installation, configuration, customization, quality assurance)

-Learn more about our VIP packages <a href="https://www.loginradius.com/pricing/packages" target="_blank">here</a>.

 = List of Integrated ID Providers =
 * Facebook